rorytboyle/flexible_cpm/README.md

 # flexible_cpm
 Modified connectome-based predictive model

-1) Enables inclusion of covariates at model-building stage
+1) Enables inclusion of covariates at feature selection or model-building stage or both stages
 2) Permits different choices of k-fold cross-validation schemes
 3) Returns weights (i.e. regression coefficients) from trained model for external validation on other datasets
 4) Creates masks for visualisation in bioimagesuite and enables creation of masks when restricted connectivity matrices are used (i.e. when nodes are removed from the original 268 x 268 connectivity matrix)